Converting a Microsoft Access MDB file to SQLite

 - Get a list of the tables in the database using the

-command - Export the table to a CSV file using the
+mdb-tablescommand - Export the table to a CSV file using the

-with the name of the table you are exporting. - Open SQLite and delete any existing data using the SQL command
+mdb-exportcommand likemdb-export <MDBFILE> <TABLE> > <TABLE>.csv, replacing<MDBFILE>with the path to the MSAccess MDB file and replacing<TABLE>with the name of the table you are exporting. - Open SQLite and delete any existing data using the SQL command

-is the name of the table you are about to import - Set the import mode to CSV with the SQLite command
+delete from <TABLE>where<TABLE>is the name of the table you are about to import - Set the import mode to CSV with the SQLite command

-- Import the exported CSV file, skipping the (first) header row with
+.mode csv - Import the exported CSV file, skipping the (first) header row with

 the SQLite command